 • Get (a Little Bit) Lost in a Park: Relentless focus on work can make it feel like everything needs to be controlled and managed.
 Aimlessly wandering can be an antidote to that kind of stress.

 • Listen to a Story: Immersing yourself in a story told by someone else can engage your brain in a different way, letting you escape and explore with the help of a narrator.
-Give it a try with a narrative podcast or Spurlock Museum’s lunchtime story series.
+Give it a try with a short story podcast.

-As we saw above, you can find ways to relax a bit in a few minutes.
-But longer breaks are important, too.
-Try to organize your time to allow for regular, full-day breaks that can let you more fully walk away from your work and recharge.
+Longer breaks are important, too.
+Try to organize your time to allow for regular, full-day-or-two breaks that can let you more fully walk away from your work and recharge.
 Here are some ideas:

 • Immerse Yourself in a Craft Project: Making things that have nothing to do with your normal work or the demands of the rest of your life can feel both productive and freeing.
 If you’re in Champaign-Urbana, you can check out craft supplies from the library.